icebeam7/SummerCoding/Part3-MVVM/README.md

                    />
 ```

-And now, replace the Text value for the Label with the name of the selected recipe:
+And finally, replace the `Text` value for the `Label` with the name of the selected recipe:
 ```xaml
                     <Label Text="{Binding Recipe.RecipeName}"
                            ...
                            />
 ```

-6. Now, register the view models in `MauiProgram.cs`.
-Add the namespace for `Views` folder and register the views with `AddTransient` before `builder.Build()`:
+6. Views can ve registered an resolved in `MauiProgram.cs` the same way we did it before for services and view models.
+So, add the namespace for `Views` folder and register the views with `AddTransient` before `builder.Build()`:

 ```csharp
 ...